Brown Bag Distribution

 Applications are available at the Council on Aging, for more information please contact Karen Noblit at (413) 562-6435.

-Fuel assistance applications for the 2016 / 2017 heating season are now available at the Council on Aging/ Senior Center.
-There are income eligibility guidelines and documents are required with the application.
+Fuel Assistance applications for the upcoming heating season are available starting in September at the Council on Aging/Senior Center.

 Income Tax Services